Welcome to the Counseling Center

 Hours: Monday – Friday (8:30 a.m. – 5:00 p.m.)

-Our counselors work from a short-term therapy model, and tailor the number of individual sessions to the individual students’ specific clinical needs.
+The Counseling Center operates using a short-term therapy model, and tailors the number of individual sessions to the individual students’ specific clinical needs.
+Typically, students report improvement within 3-6 meetings.
 There is no charge for appointments.
-We have professional relationships with Otterbein’s Health Center and with mental health providers in the local community.
-We refer students for adjunctive therapy, medication evaluation, specialized care, or longer-term therapy, as needed.
+We have professional relationships with mental health providers in the local community and can help students with the referral process to adjunctive therapy, medication evaluation, specialized care, or longer-term therapy, when needed.

 When students first come to Otterbein, if they have been in ongoing counseling or under the care of a medical professional for mental health medications management, we invite them to come meet our Counseling Center staff and discuss continuing care options.